-In 2009, Marcos Hourmann became the first doctor in Spanish history to be convicted of euthanasia.
+Marcos Hourmann was the first doctor convicted in Spain for practicing euthanasia.

 MADRID, Spain – In March 2005, while working as an ER assistant, I treated Carmen, an 82-year-old woman.
 She arrived with acute colon cancer, myocardial infarction, and multiple pathologies.